HPEEzmeral/ezua-tutorials/demos/question-answering/README.md

    ```
 1. Refresh your browser tab to access the updated environment.
 1. Launch the five Notebooks in order and execute the code cells.
 Make sure to select the `question-answering`
    environment kernel for each Notebook.
-For more information on what each Notebook do, refer to the next section "How
-   it Works".
 1. Use the EzUA "Import Framework" wizard to upload the tarball located inside the `application` folder.
 This creates a
    user interface for your application.
 Complete the steps and wait for a new endpoint to become ready.
 1. Connect to the endpoint and submit your questions.